Kidnapping in Nigeria: Commercial kidnappings

-Kidnapping for ransom on a commercial scale became rampant in Nigeria in 2011 spread across all the 36 states and the country's capital, Abuja.
+Kidnapping for ransom on a commercial scale became rampant in Nigeria in 2011 spreading across all the 36 states and the country's capital, Abuja.

 In February 2021, Nigerian journalist Adaobi Tricia Nwaubani wrote for the BBC News, "The Nigerian government seems to have suggested that it can no longer be relied on to keep citizens safe."
 In 2020, it was reported that in the span of the decade covering 2011-2020, kidnappers have gotten at least $18.5 million in ransom payments.
 In 2022, that figure stood at $1.12 million while $387,179 was paid in 2023.